Realistic New Year’s Resolutions To Help Mental Health And Stress

 5. Eat healthier food.

-Note that the resolutions listed above are broad, and people may interpret them differently.
+Note that the New Year’s resolutions listed above are broad, and people may interpret them differently.
 While not everyone may have the same goals for their resolution, common elements that facilitate success can appear.

 An elderly man in a blue long sleeve shirt and earphones is giving a high five and smiling to someone outside

-How to increase the chances of success with your New Year’s resolution
+How to increase the chances of success with realistic New Year’s resolutions

 Research surrounding the main barriers to achieving resolutions has identified several ways people can increase their chances of success.
 While each person's journey toward reaching their goals can look different, addressing common barriers to success could significantly increase the number of realistic resolution choices a person has.
 Below are a few strategies to consider.